 - Nodding off

 - Changes in hygiene and sleeping habits

 Often, adolescents go into withdrawal if they do not have a steady supply.
-Withdrawal symptoms include:
+Opioid withdrawal symptoms include:

 - Stomach cramps